groupdocs-rewriter-cloud/GroupDocs.Rewriter-Products/english/rewriter/_index.md

 draft: false

 ############################# Head ############################
-head_title: "Text and documents paraphrasing"
+head_title: "Text and documents paraphrasing, summarization and simplification"
-head_description: "Automatically reword and rephrase text, PDFs, Microsoft Office and OpenOffice documents with full preservation of their meaning on all popular platforms."
+head_description: "Automatically rephrase, simplify and summarize text, PDFs, Microsoft Office and OpenOffice documents with full preservation of their meaning on all popular platforms."

 breadcrumb:
    -